Bryce0306/TimeSeries-and-FoundationModeling-Papers/README.md

 Each paper is listed under its respective category with its title, authors, proceeding, keywords, and a link to the full text.

-Additionally, a separate category, **Discussion Papers**, includes works that critically evaluate existing approaches or methodologies in time series modeling.
+Additionally, a separate category, **Discussion Papers**, includes works that critically evaluate existing approaches or methodologies in time series modeling:
 | Author            | Title                                                | Proceeding   | KeyWords | Link                                     |
 |-------------------|------------------------------------------------------|--------------|----------|------------------------------------------|
 | Yuxuan Liang, et al. | Foundation Models for Time Series Analysis: A Tutorial and Survey  | KDD 2024 | Survey Paper, TSFMs | https://arxiv.org/abs/2403.14735 |